Leadlight: Significant suburbs

 Subiaco, Western Australia contains one of the most well preserved collections in the world, because Subiaco's early residents were predominantly working class and as they moved into middle class prosperity they expressed their wealth through home adornment such as leadlights, many with Flora and Fauna motifs.

 Significant historic homes

 An example is Fairview Historic Home of Subiaco.
 Built for Scottish ice engineer John Kennedy, it was owned for 40 years by heritage activist Polly Willis.
-The current owner is Thomas Murrell.
 Hall and entry leadlights of bearded iris and roses are attributed to Arthur Clarke of Barnett Bros East Perth.

 Significant Studios

 Barnett Bros in East Perth was one of the most prolific and Arthur Clarke was their head designer.